 Selva Chi is a uniquely human-interactive botanical conservational project.
 The concept arose from the present desperate situation of the world’s and especially Western Ecuador’s wildlife slipping into extinction at a horrifying rate.
 We keep being reminded that it is almost exclusively due to habitat lost.
 So the great creators of habitat for most terrestrial life, trees, are by far the most important to protect.
 This was the same response Martin had when he commenced a smaller project of 128 native species of rainforest trees in Australia from 1979 to 1991.

-The reason for choosing such a solution is likely to be because those who did the related studies and proposed the solutions were almost inclusively ecologists assuming the problem were an ecological one.
+The reason for choosing such a solution is likely to be because those who did the related studies and proposed the solutions were almost inclusively ecologists assuming the problem to be an ecological one.
 So at best, studies may have identified humans as the cause of habitat destruction but did not want to contemplate solutions beyond their field.
 As a result they attended a symptom of the problem instead of its cause.

 Bonding with nature doesn’t last long if it is an isolated “romance”.
 It must be accompanied by ways we can adjust our every-day lives for the sustainable better.
 A typical city landscape is a monoculture of humans nourished by a mono-currency.
 They are products of our monoculture mindsets.
 Selva Chi connects humans to plants through everything they see, smell, hold, weave with, build with, climb, roll in, swing from, collect and eat from, are healed with, have fun with and learn from.
 All these subtle but profound activities lead people to plant a garden in their minds, that will spread its seeds wherever they dwell.